 |English Title:||Agglomeration and interregional mobility of labor in Portugal|

 |Keywords:||agglomeration; Portuguese regions; labor; interregional mobility|

-R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Systems > R40 - General
+R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Economics > R40 - General

 |Depositing User:||Vítor João Pereira Domingues Martinho|